Dapper Development Lawsuit: What It Means and Why It Matters

 • Profits derived from the efforts of others.

-Additionally, the court also emphasized on a critical point.
-They stated that the control the company has over Flow blockchain and its marketplace is something that created the expectations of a lot of profit.
+Additionally, according to CoinDesk, the court also emphasized a critical point.
+They stated that the control the company has over the Flow blockchain and its marketplace is something that created the expectations of a lot of profit.
 And this was a result of Dapper’s promotional efforts.

 What Is The Settlement Amount For The Dapper Development Lawsuit?

-By the time it was June 2024, Dapper Labs decided to end the lawsuit with a settlement amount of $4 million.
+By June 2024, Dapper Labs had decided to end the lawsuit and agreed to a $4 million settlement.

 However, there is one thing that I would like to reiterate here: even while they chose to pay the settlement amount, they did not agree to have done anything wrong.